 - Difficulty: Easy

 - Route: Passo Rolle Parking Lot (1960 m) – Rifugio Capanna Cervino (2082 m) – Monte Castellaz (2333 m) – Baita Segantini (2174 m) – Rifugio Capanna Cervino (2082 m) – Passo Rolle Parking Lot (1960 m)

 - Where to Eat: Rifugio Capanna Cervino or Baita Segantini

-- Where to Stay: Hotel Colbricon Beauty & Relax in San Martino di Castrozza
+- Where to Stay: Residence Taufer (budget), Hotel Vienna (midrange), or Sayonara Nature & Wellness Hotel (luxury) in San Martino di Castrozza

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati